Creating paged, compound, and collection content

 ), although you can use another character by setting the paged_content_sequence_separator

 option in your configuration file.
+These sequence indicators are essentially physical page numbers, starting a "1" (not "0").
 For example, using the filenames for "book1" above, the sequence of "page-001.jpg" is "001".
 Dashes (or whatever your separator character is) can exist elsewhere in filenames, since Workbench will always use the string after the last dash as the sequence number; for example, the sequence of "isbn-1843341778-001.jpg" for "book2" is also "001".
-Workbench takes this sequence number, strips of any leader zeros, and uses it to populate the field_weight
+Workbench takes this sequence number, strips all leading zeros, and uses it to populate the field_weight

 in the page nodes, so "001" becomes a weight value of 1, "002" becomes a weight value of 2, and so on.